FK Metalurg Skopje: History

 The club was founded in 1964.

-Metalurg has entered the Macedonian First League in the 1992–93 season and were relegated the same year.
+Metalurg entered the Macedonian First League in the 1992–93 season and were relegated the same year.
 After playing 15 seasons in the Macedonian Second League they were back in the Macedonian First League for the 2008–09 season.
 In the 2009–10 season they finished in 3rd place and played in Europe for the first time in club history.
 In 2015–16 season Metalurg was relegated from the First League after 8 seasons.

 Season-by-season record

 A season-by-season record of Metalurg league performances: